aegis4ics/ssp21-cpp-mkdocs/docs/proxy/configuration.md

 ## Session parameters

-The initiator requires a handful of additional parameters not required when configuring a responder.
+The initiator requires a handful of additional session parameters not required when configuring a responder.

 ```
 security: